 Instructions

-- Preheat Oven and Prepare Baking Dish: Preheat your oven to 450°F. Spray a 9×9 inch oven-safe glass or ceramic baking dish with nonstick cooking spray to prevent sticking.
+- Preheat Oven and Prepare Baking Dish: Preheat your oven to 450°F. Lightly spray a 9×9 inch oven-safe glass or ceramic baking dish with nonstick cooking spray to prevent sticking.

-- Mix Dry Ingredients: In a medium bowl, combine the all-purpose flour, granulated sugar, aluminum-free baking powder, salt, and garlic powder.
-Stir to distribute evenly.
+- Mix Dry Ingredients: In a medium bowl, combine the all-purpose flour, granulated sugar, aluminum-free baking powder, salt, and garlic powder until well mixed.

-- Add Wet Ingredients: Pour in 1 ¾ cups buttermilk and the finely minced garlic to the dry mixture.
-Stir gently until a thick and sticky batter forms.
-If it feels too dry, add a little more buttermilk until the desired consistency is achieved.
+- Add Wet Ingredients and Garlic: Pour in 1 ¾ cups of buttermilk and the finely minced garlic to the dry mix.
+Stir until the batter is sticky.
+Add a little more buttermilk if the batter is too dry, aiming for a thick, sticky consistency.

-- Melt Butter for Baking Dish: Melt the ½ cup salted butter in a microwave-safe bowl.
-Pour the melted butter into the prepared baking dish, spreading it evenly.
+- Melt Butter for Base: Melt the ½ cup salted butter in a microwave-safe bowl.
+Pour this melted butter into the prepared baking dish, coating the bottom completely.

-- Bake: Place the dish on the middle oven rack and bake for 25-30 minutes.
-Rotate the dish halfway through baking for even browning.
-Biscuits should be golden brown and spring back to touch.
-A toothpick inserted in the center should come out clean.
+- Bake Biscuits: Place the baking dish on the middle oven rack and bake for 25-30 minutes.
+Rotate the dish once during baking for even cooking.
+Biscuits should be golden brown and spring back when touched.
+Test doneness by inserting a toothpick in the center; it should come out clean.

-- Prepare Garlic Butter Topping: While baking, mix the melted butter, dried parsley flakes, and garlic powder in a small bowl.
+- Prepare Garlic Butter Topping: While baking, stir together the melted butter, dried parsley flakes, and garlic powder to create the topping.

 Notes

-- Store leftover biscuits in an airtight container or bag in the refrigerator for up to a few days.
+- Store leftovers in an airtight container or bag in the refrigerator for up to a few days.

 Nutrition